 The interesting thing is that feedback tools often address issues you will not be able to find in regular web analytics packages, such as Google Analytics and Adobe Analytics.

 Web analytics are a good starting point to figure out which elements of the website can be improved, usually measured by means of mouse and click-behaviour.
-You will get an answer to questions such as: How many visitors do I have, where and from where do they enter, where do they leave, where do they linger for a long time and what do they click?
+You will get an answer to questions such as: How many visitors do I have, where and from where do they enter, where do they leave, where do they linger and what do they click?

 However, feedback tools will tell you why a visitor does what he does.
-They provide insight in the reasons as the visitors themselves are able to indicate what they believe is good or bad about their experiences on the website, with the product, or with the company.
+They provide insight by allowing the visitors themselves to indicate what they believe is good or bad about their experiences on the website, with the product or with the company.

 Dynamics in the selection